 This is important because environmental choice itself may represent a behavioural affordance.
 A thermal gradient does not simply provide several temperatures; it affords thermoregulatory control.
 Multiple functionally distinct refuges can permit an animal to alter concealment while simultaneously selecting temperature, humidity or exposure.
 Variation in substrate, elevation or cover may allow similar control over other environmental conditions.

 The welfare significance of such control cannot simply be assumed.
-However, agency and controllability are increasingly recognised within animal welfare science as potentially important components of positive welfare.The ability to select between meaningful environmental alternatives may therefore warrant investigation independently of the value of any single resource.
+However, agency and controllability are increasingly recognised within animal welfare science as potentially important components of positive welfare.The ability to select between meaningful environmental alternatives may therefore warrant investigation independently of the value of any single resource (Špinka, 2019; Englund and Cronin, 2023).

 The animal is not merely choosing an object.